LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 - Number of credits: `int`
 - GPA: `double`

 Let's put these inside of a class.
-While they may be declared anywhere within a class, fields should always be declared at top of the class.
-When we're ready to add methods, we'll add them below.
+While they may be declared anywhere within a class, fields should always be declared at the top of the class.
+When we're ready to add methods, we'll add them below the fields.

 ```java
 public class Student {